durankeeley-org/terraform-provider-vbridge/docs/resources/vbridge_virtual_machine.md

 # vbridge_virtual_machine (Resource)

-This resource allows you to manage virtual machine instances in vBridge.
+This resource allows you to manage virtual machine instances in [Softsource vBridge](https://www.svbgroup.co.nz/), a New Zealand-based IaaS public cloud provider headquartered in Christchurch.

 ## Example Usage